Skip to main content

 A picturesque island located as a part of the Dodecanese group of islands in Greece is Symi.
 It is also closer to Turkey than it is to mainland Greece.
 There has been much conflict in the island’s possession throughout the centuries.
 Not much was known about this island until around the 14th Century where it was continuously populated.
 The island of Symi was first occupied by the Romans, then later by the Byzantines and then the Knights of St. John in 1373, then the Ottomans in 1522, Italians, Nazis, British, and finally back to the Greeks in 1948.

 An island of great importance for many centuries, Symi has developed into one of the most sought-after holiday destinations in the Eastern Mediterranean.
 It’s charming neo-classical architecture – influenced by the Venetians, and lovely harbor front where restaurants, cafes and shops can be visited.
-Some travels on luxury yacht charter holidays from Turkey or the Greek Islands, sometimes rent scooters to explore the islands many historical and cultural sites.
+Some travels on gulet cruise in Turkey or the Greek Islands, sometimes rent scooters to explore the islands many historical and cultural sites.

 Symi Island is boasting with many landmarks.
 A few include a Greek Orthodox monastery, Archangel Michael Panormitis on the southwest part of the island from the 18th-century and continues to be inhabited by monks.
 There are 13 main churches in Symi and chapels, where some date back to the Byzantine period.